 Federal charges are serious, and you want serious help if you are facing them.
 Get help from a Tulsa federal criminal defense attorney today.

 A Tulsa defense attorney can advise you on how the process works and offer answers to your specific questions.
-To begin your free consultation, call 918-256-3400 now.
+To begin your low-cost initial strategy session, call 918-256-3400 now.